deepak814795/Glocal-Translation-Chat/README.md

 ### Live Link - [https://glocal-chat-deepak-kushwaha.vercel.app/](https://glocal-chat-deepak-kushwaha.vercel.app/)

 ## Overview

-Welcome to our SaaS chat app developed using Next.js and TypeScript, bringing global communication to the next level with real-time translation powered by Google Cloud Artificial Intelligence services.
+Glocal enables users to engage in conversations without the hindrance of language barriers and makes communication more accessible to individuals from different linguistic backgrounds.

+Powered by Google Cloud Translation Hub and custom AutoML models.
 The app operates on a tiered subscription model, providing both free and pro plans tailored to user's needs.
 Stripe integration is used for seamless subscription handling.

 ## Problem It Solves